toshivc/O_C-Phazerville/README.md

 Welcome to Benisphere Suite
 ===

-## A continuation of the Hemisphere Suite.
+## An active fork expanding upon Hemisphere Suite.

 Benisphere takes the Hemisphere Suite in a new direction, adding new applets and some enhancements to existing ones, while also removing o_C style apps to make space for these changes.